-My research focuses on the societal-scale cyber physical systems, from buildings to the (micro-)grid, by employing modeling, optimization, and control theories to design new algorithms and mechanisms for emerging technologies based on the internet-of-things (IoT), mobile sensing, and sharing economy, in order to facilitate the transition into an energy-efficient, economically-attractive, and system-wide resilient urban ecosystem.
+My research focuses on efficient data analytics for cyber-physical human systems, which employs modeling, optimization, and control theories to design new algorithms and mechanisms for emerging technologies and human factors, in order to facilitate the transition into an energy-efficient and system-wide resilient urban ecosystem.

-To this end, I develop novel sensing paradigms for indoor environment monitoring and demand-based, occupancy-aware controls, as well as modeling and incentivization of humans to induce desirable behaviors (e.g., energy saving, demand response).
+To this end, I developed learning algorithms under weak supervision, novel sensing paradigms for indoor environment monitoring and demand-based, occupancy-aware controls, deep Bayesian inverse reinforcement learning algorithm, as well as modeling and incentivization of humans to induce desirable behaviors via gamification.

-I also explore the design and operation of community-based micro-grid in support of the mega-grid, which exploits the flexibility of demands, as well as the efficiency from both thermal and electricity energy provision and shared distributed energy resources (DERs) and storages, to address the grand challenge of 20% renewable energy by 2020 (see Research).
+I also explore the design and operation of community-based micro-grid in support of the mega-grid, which exploits the flexibility of demands, as well as the efficiency from both thermal and electricity energy provision and shared distributed energy resources (DERs) and storages, to address the grand challenge of distributed energy resource integration [see my publications].

 Presentation at the 23rd International Symposium on Mathematical Programming, Bordeaux, France: "Vulnerability analysis and robustification of power grid state estimation" (slides).Jun 2018